quicbit-js/qb-json-tokv/readme.md

 **qb-json-tokv introduces validation and incremental parsing!**

-qb-json-tokv started out as an update to qb-json-tok (which is faster but with no validation), but winded up making more sense as a new package once done.
+qb-json-tokv started out as an update to qb-json-tok (which is faster but with no validation), but winded up making more sense as a new package.
 Very fast JSON parsing under a complete validating parse-graph.

 **Complies with the 100% test coverage and minimum dependency requirements** of [qb-standard](http://github.com/quicbit-js/qb-standard) .